 Domaine du Grand Tinel Tradition – 83% Grenache, 12% Syrah, 2% Mourvedre, 2% Counoise and various other allowable Rhone grape varietals.
-The wine is aged for 12 to 16 months in old foudres.
+The terroir is a mix of rocks, and sand.
+The wine is aged for 12 to 16 months in a combination of old foudres, demi-muids and tank.
 The production is close to 11,500 cases per year.

 Domaine du Grand Tinel Cuvee Alexis Establet made its debut in 1997.
-The wine is made from 100% old, vine Grenache.
-The wine is aged in a combination of new and old, French oak barrels for an average of 12 to 18 months.
+The wine is made from 100% old, vine Grenache from the rock and sand terroir found in the soils of the La Gardiole lieu-dit.
+This modern styled wine is aged in a combination of 35% new French oak barrels, used oak casks, demi-muids and foudres for an average of 12 to 18 months.
 The wine is only made in the best vintages.
 The production is about 1,300 cases per vintage.

-Domaine du Grand Tinel Cuvee Heres is made exclusively from old vine Grenache.
+Domaine du Grand Tinel Cuvee Heres is made exclusively from 100% old vine Grenache.
 In this cuvee, the fruit comes from the estate’s oldest vines, which are all over 100 years of age.
+The terroir is evenly split between rocks and sand.
 To produce the wine, the berries are destemmed 100% and aged in vat for 12-14 months.
 Production is quite limited as close to 350 cases per year are produced.

 Domaine du Grand Tinel also make a white wine from a blend of 60% Grenache blanc, 20% Clairette and 20% Bourboulenc.
 The wine is aged in steel vats with a small portion aging in new, French oak barrels.
 The production is close to 1,000 cases per vintage.